Karate is like a living thing. Though established relatively recently in the early 1900s, the roots of Karate stretch back over centuries.

 Shuri-ryu also hails from Okinawa and was developed from mixing Okinawan martial arts with a Chinese art called Xing Yi Quan.
 Both hard and soft techniques appear and the style uses both deep and natural stances.
 Students learn 15 kata in all.

 Chito-ryu is a mix of Shorin-ryu and Okinawan martial arts.
 The style uses a mix of both hard and soft techniques.
-However, unlike most other styles of Karate, it focuses on soft techniques rather than hard ones.
+However, unlike most other types of Karate, it focuses on soft techniques rather than hard ones.

 The stances are always natural and there are a total of 15 kata.